Krunal3909/krunal3909/README.md

 - 👯 I’m Flirting on **Flutter**

-- 👨‍💻 All of my projects are available at [here](https://krunalsuthar345.wixsite.com/krunalsuthar)
+- 👨‍💻 All of my portfolio is available at [here](https://krunalsuthar345.wixsite.com/krunalsuthar)

 - 💬 Ask me about **Data Science, Machine Learning, Deep learning**